Circularity & Conscious Consumption

 #EC0C8B

-At ZALORA, we place a strong emphasis on packaging as we are conscious of the environmental impact that packaging has throughout its life cycle.
-We also recognise how important it is to our customers that ZALORA takes greater steps in innovating more sustainable packaging at the point of production, especially in countries where our customers do not have easy access to recycling facilities.
+At ZALORA, we recognise how important it is to our customers that ZALORA takes greater steps in innovating lower impact packaging at the point of production, especially in countries where our customers do not have easy access to recycling facilities.
 To contribute to building a circular economy for packaging, we aim to transition our packaging to be made from less environmentally impactful materials, and where possible, eliminate packaging materials altogether.

-In 2022, 91% of our directly-procured packaging was made of more sustainable materials.
-Our carton boxes are now made of recycled cardboard certified either by the Forest Stewardship Council (“FSC”) or the Programme for the Endorsement of Forest Certification (“PEFC”).
-We also expanded the use of delivery flyers containing 80% of recycled plastic certified by the Recycled Claim Standard (“RCS”) to all our markets, as well as polybags (clear sleeves used to protect products in warehouses and transit) with 60% recycled plastic content in some markets.
-As we celebrate these milestones, we will continue to work with our regional teams to identify suppliers who can provide us with quality, certified sustainable packaging to achieve our 2030 target of having 100% of our directly purchased packaging (procured by our warehouse teams for storage purposes and customer deliveries) and own-brand packaging (purchased by our own-brand suppliers) to be made from more sustainable materials.
+In 2023, 86% of our directly-procured packaging was made of recycled or responsibly sourced materials.
+Our carton boxes are made of certified recycled cardboard and expanded the use of delivery flyers containing at least 95% certified recycled materials in all our markets, as well as polybags (clear sleeves used to protect products in warehouses and transit) with 100% recycled plastic.
+As we celebrate these milestones, we will continue to work with our regional teams to identify suppliers who can provide us with quality, certified packaging to achieve our 2030 target of having 100% of our directly purchased packaging to be made from lower impact materials.

-Noting that the market for more sustainable packaging is still emerging in Southeast Asia, we conducted several workshops to educate our own-brand suppliers on the importance of removing unnecessary packaging and the need to transition to packaging containing more sustainable materials.
-To accelerate our suppliers’ transition to more sustainable packaging, we also identified vendors who would be able to provide our own-brand suppliers with FSC-certified carton boxes and swing tags.
-This adds to the repertoire of more sustainable packaging that will be used in our own-brands.
-Many of our suppliers have been using the RCS-certified polybags made of pre-consumer recycled plastic since 2020.
+Noting that the market for lower impact packaging is still emerging in Southeast Asia, we continue to raise awareness to our own-brand suppliers on the importance of removing unnecessary packaging and the need to transition to packaging containing recycled or responsibly sourced materials.
+To accelerate our suppliers’ transition, we have identified vendors who would be able to provide our own-brand suppliers with responsibly sourced carton boxes and swing tags.
+This adds to the repertoire of lower impact packaging that will be used in our own-brands.

 2021 key highlights

-• 100% use of FSC or PEFC certified cardboard boxes
+• 100% use of certified responsibly sourced cardboard boxes

-• 100% use of FSC or PEFC certified paper and honeycomb fillers in Malaysia and Philippines warehouses (replacing bubble wraps)
+• 100% use of certified responsibly sourced paper and honeycomb fillers, replacing bubble wraps

-• 100% delivery flyers incorporate 80% recycled plastic content
+• 100% delivery mailers incorporate at least 95% recycled materials

 #MakeADifference